davidegiannella/cq-misc/README.md

 EditMode.js
 ===========

-Often on CQ development you have to understand in javascript if you're on author, publish or some sub-modes of author.
+Often on CQ development you have to understand in javascript what's your current WCM mode: edit, preview, design or disabled.

 CQ helps you with the [CQ.WCM](http://dev.day.com/docs/en/cq/current/widgets-api/index.html?class=CQ.WCM)